 - nutritional deficiencies due to malabsorption

-- delays in puberty in some cases
+- delayed puberty, in some cases

 - bleeding in the digestive system

-Around 30% of children with Crohn’s disease develop perianal disease.
+NORD states that around 30% of children with Crohn’s disease develop perianal disease.
 They may have:

 - skin tags

-- pain when using the bathroom
+- pain when going to the bathroom

 - obstruction of the large intestine, leading to constipation, cramping, and vomiting